NeuralLog/NeuralLog/docs/COMPETITIVE_ANALYSIS.md

 - **AI Capabilities**: "Our AI is native and real-time, not an expensive add-on"
 - **Cloud-Native**: "Built for Kubernetes from day one, not retrofitted"
 - **Pricing**: "Transparent usage-based pricing vs. complex licensing"
-- **Performance**: "Sub-100ms queries vs. minutes for complex searches"
+- **Performance**: "Target sub-100ms queries vs. minutes for complex searches"

 #### When You're Losing
 - **Feature Breadth**: "We focus on the 80% of features that deliver 95% of value"